janosgyerik/homepage/_posts/2013-06-16-cool-features-of-github.markdown

 https://speakerdeck.com/janosgyerik/cool-features-of-github

-<span style="line-height: 1.714285714; font-size: 1rem;">Once again, I used many tips from </span><a style="line-height: 1.714285714; font-size: 1rem;" href="http://zachholman.com/posts/slide-design-for-developers/">Zach Holman's blog</a><span style="line-height: 1.714285714; font-size: 1rem;"> to "design" the slides.
+Once again, I used many tips from <a style="line-height: 1.714285714; font-size: 1rem;" href="http://zachholman.com/posts/slide-design-for-developers/">Zach Holman's blog</a> to "design" the slides.
 I also shamelessly borrowed colors and fonts from his other fantastic slides, especially <a href="https://speakerdeck.com/holman/unsucking-your-teams-development-environment">this one</a>.
-(I hope he wouldn't mind...)</span>
+(I hope he wouldn't mind...)

 I created the slides using Google Docs, and since it looks like the links didn't come out right in the PDF export, here they are:
 <ul>